15 minute read time

 Trigger – A trigger is what sets an automated campaign in motion.
 A trigger might be a subscriber signing up for a newsletter list, making a purchase, becoming a VIP customer, or completing a certain action in a software platform.

 Rules – Rules are what defines an email marketing and automation program.
 Rules outline what happens when subscribers perform a certain action.
-For example, a rule might be: When a subscriber spends more than $100 with our business, they become a VIP and receive a discount.
+For example, a rule might be: when a subscriber spends more than $100 with our business, they become a VIP and receive a discount.

 Welcome email – A welcome email is the first email someone receives when they subscribe to an email list, and they’re most often automated.

-Marketing automation spells out big wins for businesses, including yours.
 To learn how to create your first customer journey in Campaign Monitor, check out our Getting Started with Customer Journeys guide.
 Get started today and put the power of the leader in email marketing and automation to work for your business.